dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican.rst

 #.
 Because you've only got one thing running on the server, you have much less exposure to security problems - no WordPress, no PHP - just the OS & the web server.
 #.
 Because the server is only serving pre-generated static content, a Pelican site is very lightweight, using very few server resources.

+**NB**: This tutorial is quite long.
+I go into detail, explain things and try to take you from zero to a complete, fully functional website, built the way a professional web developer would do it.
+If you just want a really quick Pelican jump start, try here: http://docs.getpelican.com/en/latest/getting_started.html

 Installation & Basic Setup
 -----------------------------